-Please enter or search for "Nitto Denko Corporation" for the issue name (company name) or "6988" for the code, select "Basic information," and then select
+Please enter or search for "Nitto Denko Corporation" for the issue name (company name) or "6988" for the code, select "Basic information," and then select "Documents for public inspection/PR information."

-Webcast and Questions in advance
+Webcast and Ouestions in advance

 We will webcast the General Meeting of Shareholders via the Internet so that you can watch from home.
 We will also be happy to answer any questions you may have in advance.